• Skip to primary navigation

 The advantage of using CES over NPS is that you can prompt users for feedback at any point and ask about specific actions.
 If you have a travel app, for example, you can ask about how difficult it was to book a flight, reserve a seat, change travel plans, or select add-ons.
 NPS only gives you feedback about your app in general.

 Of course, you’ll want to be particular about when and where you ask for CES feedback.
 Customers can get annoyed if you ask them about every single interaction.
-It’s best to use it on your most important actions.
+It’s best to use it for your most important actions.
 In the travel app example, this might be booking a flight or searching for destinations.

 Once you’ve made improvements in areas that are highly important, you can start looking at other areas, too.